-A MESSAGE FROM THE FIRE CHIEF MICHAEL SCHWARTZ
+A MESSAGE FROM THE FIRE CHIEF STEVE LEIGHTON

 All members of the North Tahoe Fire Protection District are here to serve you every hour of every day.
-If you have any questions regarding the District or the services we provide, please do not hesitate to call me at (530) 584-2318 or email me.
+If you have any questions regarding the District or the services we provide, please do not hesitate to email me or call me at (530) 583-6911.

 North Tahoe Fire Protection District (NTFPD) was formed in 1993 with the consolidation of the Tahoe City Fire Department (Est. 1941) and North Tahoe Fire (Est. 1957).
 NTFPD provides service via contract to the Meeks Bay Fire Protection District (2014), to the community of Alpine Meadows (2006), and provides ambulance transport for the community of Olympic Valley.